Metropolis Management and Building Acts Amendment Act 1878

-The Metropolis Management and Building Acts Amendment Act 1878 was an Act of the Parliament of the United Kingdom, which modified the Metropolis Management Act 1855 and the Metropolitan Building Act 1855.
+The Metropolis Management and Building Acts Amendment Act 1878 (41 & 42 Vict. c.
+32) was an Act of the Parliament of the United Kingdom, which modified the Metropolis Management Act 1855 and the Metropolitan Building Act 1855 (18 & 19 Vict. c.
+122).
 The act was used to improve the regulation of standards in buildings, and introduced measures to protect the safety of theatres and music halls.